Program overview

 Featured Experiences

-The Hearing Instrument Specialist program offers several unique experiences that enhance the learning process:
+The Hearing Instrument Specialist program offers several unique features that enhance the learning experience:

-• Fully immersive simulated learning experiences that prepare students for real-world challenges.
+• Fully immersive simulated learning experiences that prepare students for real-world scenarios.

-• Extensive clinical field placements that allow students to apply their knowledge in practical settings.
+• Extensive clinical field placements to build professional networks and apply theoretical knowledge.

 • Guidance from highly qualified faculty with extensive industry experience.